gvwilson/fiction/iffy/index.md

 Suddenly a different man was standing there, one with a heavier jaw and wider cheekbones.

-The ecologist slipped off his jacket and turned it inside out to reveal a purple paisley pattern that had briefly and unfortunately been popular ten years before.
+The Ecologist slipped off his jacket and turned it inside out to reveal a purple paisley pattern that had briefly and unfortunately been popular ten years before.
 He put it back on and smiled at Aunt Naggie.